The Deck Handbook: Part 6 How to Buy a Composite Deck

 Composite manufacturers have been beat up pretty bad over fading, so most now will cheerfully provide samples or at least images of their decking after three to six month's exposure.
 These are the colors you want to rely on, not the new-out-of-the-box colors.
 New colors may last as little as 90 days.
 But, don't stop there.
 You will also want to know what the decking will look like after three years.
 And, that's where the research gets a little more complicated.

 No manufacturer has samples that will show you what the decking will look like after three years — or thirty years.
-Testing organizations like Consumer Reports are conducting tests that look at, among other things, color changes over time.
-Coatings manufacturers like Sherwin-Williams have already finished testing some of the composites, and the results are not encouraging.
+But, coatings manufacturers like Sherwin-Williams have already finished testing some of the composites, and the results are not encouraging.
 After three years, most un-capped composites tested were gray or nearly gray.
 Unless that is your preferred aesthetic, you will want to select decking that holds most of its color for many years.
 Unless you can find an actual deck of the proper age to look at in your area, your best source for information about fading is, again, the manufacturer's warranty.
 Companies that are confident that their decking will not fade significantly show that confidence in a guarantee against fading in their written warranties.

 Railings and Accessories

 Unless you are going to buy another manufacturer's railings, look at the complete cost of the deck, including railings.
 Decking is a highly competitive business.
-Many manufacturers sell their deck boards at barely above costs, expecting to make up any loses by selling the matching railing and trim accessories.
-Railings and accessories are where manufacturers make their big profit.
+Many manufacturers sell their deck boards at barely above cost, expecting to make up any loses by selling the matching railing and trim accessories.
+Railings and accessories are where manufacturers make their big bucks.

 The Deck Structure — Does it Need to be Stronger?

 Give preference to decking that is firm enough to allow a standard 16" joist spacing.
-The downside: firmer composite deck boards often contain a high proportion of vinyl (PVC) which is considered less environmentally friendly that the usual plastic, polyethylene.
+The downside: firmer composite deck boards often contain a high proportion of polyvinyl chloride (PVC) which is considered less environmentally friendly than the usual plastic, polyethylene.